Waste Can Wait - Managing Waste at Home

 Waste that can wait?

-Please keep electrical items out of any of your bins at home, they take up lots of space in your bin and can be fully recycled, so hang onto them until the recycling centres reopen!
+Please keep electrical items out of any of your bins at home, they take up lots of space in your bin and can be fully recycled, so hang onto them until the recycling centres can accept them!
 Please don't put batteries in any of your bins, they can cause fires when compacted in bin lorries and at recycling centres and that's the last thing anyone needs right now!
 Most supermarkets have collection points for used batteries, so you could drop them off when you go for your weekly shop.

 Noticed an item of clothing has a hole in?
 Can you repair it instead of throwing it out?
 Have a look online for video guides on how to repair clothes Love Your Clothes is a great place to start, and you might learn a new skill!
 If that's not for you please put them aside until donation points reopen OR reuse old fabrics as cloths.